nickassafkirk/cooking-with-katie/README.md

   #### Features/Functionality to be added
-  1. cache unsubmitted form data in case form reloads before submission.
+  1. cache unsubmitted form data in case form reloads before submission to prevent loss of filled out form fields.
-  1. Add Advertising space to site to add commercial opportunity.
+  1. Add Advertising space to site to add commercial opportunity for business owner.
   1. Allow upload of multiple images.
+  1. Display a preview of the users uploaded image upon file selection, instead of only after the form is submitted.
-  1. Allow drag and drop image upload from users computer.
+  1. Allow drag and drop image upload from users computer to the file upload input on the add and edit forms.
   1. Refactor code to enable username to be edited.
-  1. Add tooltips to improve first time learning and user experience.
+  1. Add sitewide tooltips to improve first time learning and user experience.
   1. Add working contact email functionality, so user emails are directed to an elected email address.
   1. Add a working forgot password link that will allow users to reset their password from a link sent to their email address.
+  1. Add an account admin section where an administrator can add, delete, update and assign users as admins.

 ---